digidem/mapeo-core/README.md

 Valid `opts` options include:

+* `opts.projectKey` (string or Buffer): **required**.
+A `projectKey` must be a 32-byte buffer or a string hex encoding of a 32-byte buffer.
+This controls sync encryption, and ensures that this peer will swarm only with peers that have also passed in the same `projectKey`.
 * `opts.deviceType` (string): one of `{'desktop', 'mobile'}`.
 This affects how sync works.
 Mobile peers will not receive full-resolution media from other devices, but share them *to* desktop devices.
 * `opts.internetDiscovery` (boolean): set to `true` if you want to discover peers on the internet.
 Otherwise only local network peers will be sought after.